secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 Deal Desk will review the start date on all opportunities at time of booking.
 The following scenarios are firm guidelines for accepting orders where the Subscription Start Date is in the past.

 **New Business Opportunity**
 Customer procurement cycles can take time.
-A start date on a quote may be in the past if the procurment cycle took longer than expected.
+A start date on a quote may be in the past if the procurement cycle took longer than expected.

 1. If the Start Date is in the past, Deal Desk will update the Start Date on the quote object to the date of processing.
 This *will not* require a newly signed order form.
-2. The opportunity must meet all booking requirements and is still subject to the FY22 bookings policy.
+2. The opportunity must meet all booking requirements and is still subject to the FY22 Bookings Policy.

 **Add-On Opportunity**
-1. If the Start Date on an Add on is < 2 weeks in the past, the order will be booked as is.
+1. If the Start Date on an Add-On is < 2 weeks in the past, the order will be booked as is.
 2. Add on opportunities with a Start Date > 2 weeks in the past will require a chatter confirmation from the sales team confirming that the customer has had support/access to these users since the Start Date.
 Deal Desk will tag the opportunity owner directly to confirm the Start Date prior to booking.
-3. The opportunity must meet all booking requirements and is still subject to the FY22 bookings policy.
+3. The opportunity must meet all booking requirements and is still subject to the FY22 Bookings Policy.

 **Renewal Opportunity**

 1. Renewal opportunties where the Start Date < 2 weeks in the past will be booked as is, without additional confirmation or intervention from the sales team.
 2. Renewal opportuntiies where the Start Date is > 2 weeks in the past will require a chatter confirmation from the sales team confirming that the customer has had support/access to these users since the Start Date.
 Deal Desk will tag the opportunity owner directly to confirm the Start Date prior to booking.
-3. The opportunity must meet all booking requirements and is still subject to the FY22 bookings policy.
+3. The opportunity must meet all booking requirements and is still subject to the FY22 Bookings Policy.

 #### Locked Bookings

-Beginning April 2021, all Closed Won and Closed Lost opportunities closed in a given month will become locked for editing on the tenth day of the next month.
+All Closed Won and Closed Lost opportunities closed in a given month will become locked for editing on the tenth day of the next month.
 Any requested edits to opportunities closed in a locked accounting period will require review and action by the Senior Manager, Deal Desk or the Senior Director, Sales Operations.

 #### Purchase Order (PO) Policy